Mary Alice Hadley

-Mary Alice Hadley (May 11, 1911 – December 26, 1965) was an American artist from Terre Haute, Indiana, known for her earthenware pottery with hand-painted images of farm and coastal life which were sold by Hadley Pottery.
+Mary Alice Hadley (October 5, 1911 – December 26, 1965) was an American artist from Terre Haute, Indiana, known for her earthenware pottery pieces with hand-painted images of farm and coastal life, which were sold by Hadley Pottery.

 Early life and education

 Mary Alice Hadley's parents were Frank R. and Hattie Alice Hale.
 Her father founded the Vigo American Clay Company which made construction tile, and was once one of the largest building tile producers in America.
 As a child she made clay sculptures of her friends.
 She attended Indiana State Teachers College and in 1933 graduated from Depauw University.

 Career

-Hadley's artistic career began in painting, both oils and water colors, which she showed in New York, Boston, and Los Angeles.
+Hadley's artistic career began in painting, both oils and watercolors, which she showed in New York, Boston, and Los Angeles.
 She won prizes for her paintings at the Arts Club in 1949 and 1950.
-She also made murals at places such as City Hall in Louisville, Kentucky and Central Hospital in Anchorage, Alaska where she created a piece called "The Tree of Life".
+She also designed murals at places such as City Hall in Louisville, Kentucky and Central Hospital in Anchorage, Alaska; this latter mural was entitled "The Tree of Life".

 In 1939, she was unable to find suitable dinnerware for their houseboat, Alice III, so she designed her own.
-She purchased unglazed greenware from Louisville Pottery Co. (now known as Louisville Stoneware), and then freehand painted nautical designs directly on the pieces.
-She then dipped the pieces in "underglaze decoration" and fired them in gas kilns at 2300 degrees F. This single fire process bonded the design, body and glaze creating durable stoneware.
-By the summer of 1940 word of her pottery made it all the way to New York City and New England, and orders began rolling in.
+She purchased unglazed greenware from Louisville Pottery Co. (now known as Louisville Stoneware), then freehand painted nautical designs directly onto the pieces.
+She then applied underglaze decoration to the pieces and fired them in gas kilns at 2300 degrees F. This single fire process bonded the design, body and glaze creating durable stoneware.
+By the summer of 1940 word of her pottery reached as far as New York City and New England, and orders began rolling in.
 Hadley made this "personalized pottery" for her friends, sold it in a gift shop, and signed each piece "MA Hadley".
-She continued to design stoneware for her neighbors and friends in her apartment over a horse stable at St. James Court until a backorder of 1000 pieces in 1944, created a need for her own space.
-The Hadley's, in 1945, purchased an old mill building on Story Avenue and Hadley Pottery was born.
-By 1949, her business was expanding and she had over a dozen freehand decorators who assisted her produce about 200 pieces daily.
-At this time she had an entire line of dinnerware featuring her designs: the Blue Horse, Ship and Whale, and Pear and Grape, along with customized pieces including door plaques, Christmas items and pieces for children.
+She continued to design stoneware for her neighbors and friends, working from her apartment over a horse stable at St. James Court until a backorder of 1000 pieces in 1944 created a need for her own space.
+In 1945, the Hadleys purchased an old mill building on Story Avenue, and Hadley Pottery was born.
+By 1949, over a dozen freehand decorators assisted her in producing about 200 pieces daily.
+At this time, she had a line of dinnerware featuring her designs: the Blue Horse, Ship and Whale, and Pear and Grape, along with customized pieces including door plaques, Christmas items and pieces for children.
 There were also pottery designs made only for sale in Indianapolis, where she was born.

-Hadley also designed paper plates and napkins for the Deco Paper Products company. which she started with Clifford C. Vatter Jr.
+Hadley also designed paper plates and napkins for the Deco Paper Products company, which she started with Clifford C. Vatter Jr.